AyandaLuthuli/method_Array_Sum_Max/README.md

 #Java Array Analyzer – Sum, Max, and Average

-This is a Java console application that allows users to input 10 numbers (e.g. marks or scores), then calculates and displays:
+-This is a Java console application that allows users to input 10 numbers (e.g. marks or scores), then calculates and displays:

 📈 The sum of the numbers